wp-plugins/cm-answers/readme.txt

 >
 > [Pro Version Detailed Features List](http://answers.cminds.com/features/)
 >

+> * [New] Anonymous Posting - Support anonymous non logged-in user posting when used with Add-on.
 > * [New] Private Answers - Mark answer as private so only question author can see.
 > * [New] Private Question - Send questions privately to question author.
 > * [New] Advertisements - Integration with Ad-Sense or other Ads networks.